Vitamin D works on a number of levels:

-- Channeling calcium into bones and teeth, making them strong and healthy
+- Channels calcium into bones and teeth, making them strong and healthy

-- Reducing the risk of developing cancers and multiple sclerosis
+- Reduces the risk of developing cancers and multiple sclerosis

-- Helping to manage atopic reactions, asthma and hayfever
+- Helps to manage atopic reactions, asthma and hayfever

-- Helping to prevent coughs, colds and flu
+- Helps to prevent coughs, colds and flu

-- Lowering the risk of developing diabetes and Alzheimer’s
+- Lowers the risk of developing diabetes and Alzheimer’s

 - Deficiency has been linked to depression, fatigue, female hormone imbalance and fibromyalgia

 The main reason for low Vitamin D is that while it can be consumed through some foods, the best way to maintain healthy levels is for it to be made internally from natural exposure.
-This process occurs in the skin, when UVB sunlight hits the skin.
+This process occurs in the skin from direct exposure to UVB rays from sunlight.
 So the further you live from the equator and the less sunlight you are exposed to, the more likely you are to be deficient.
 It is important to make sure that you are getting enough vitamin D, so here are three ways to boost your levels:

-In the summer time you can top up your levels with at least 30mins a day of sunlight with your face and arms exposed.
+In the summer time, you can top up your levels with at least 30mins a day of sunlight with your face and arms exposed.
 Finding a balance between the use of sunscreen to protect against ageing and skin cancer and allowing your body to produce enough vitamin D is essential.
-Whilst we had a wonderful summer so we probably have the best levels of Vitamin D as a nation that we have had in years, adequate levels will have only lasted us until about Christmas, so come January most of us will already be at a suboptimal level for good health.
+Even after a very sunny summer, adequate levels will have only lasted us until about early-Autumn, so come Christmas most of us will already be at a suboptimal level for good health.

 2. Food sources